jakewright/home-automation/README.md

 ## Will this work for me?

 This is not designed as a general-purpose home automation system.
 It is pretty specific to my use cases.
 If you’re looking for something generic, check out [Home Assistant](https://www.home-assistant.io) or [openHAB](https://www.openhab.org).
-If, however, it does work for youm, feel free to use it but don’t expect any support.
+If, however, it does work for you, feel free to use it but don’t expect any support.
 I also don’t plan to take feature requests.
 If you would like to make any changes then I suggest [forking the repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 ## Getting started